OoMonKoO/Vanilla-Enhanced/README.md

 FEATUERS: ( This list will be longer over the dev time )

 + Complete new production chains for most of the vanilla Items and Blocks
-+ Better End Results for some of the Items
++ Better End Results for some of the Items because of the enhanced Production Chains!

 PLANNED FEATURES: (coming soon)

++ An faster Vanilla Furnace
++ Vanilla Ore´s are not dropping the whole Block anymore.
+They drop an Raw Ore instead.
++ Enhanced Trades for the Villagers
++ Some colored Glass, GlassPanes, BrickBlocks for more variations in Buildings.
+But no Fanzy Colors like red,blue ect.
++ In later Stages i will add Blocks in Medival Style like Blocks with woodenFrames on it.

+More to come in later Statges or on Suggestions.

 Any Suggestions are welcome!